 Each year the competition focuses on a new theme in order to expose students and educators to the many different aspects of the ocean workplace and the scientific and technological advancements that are taking place.
-This year's competition theme highlights the role that ROVs play in exploring and documenting shipwrecks, studying sinkholes, and conserving our national maritime heritage sites in the Thunder Bay National Marine Sanctuary.
+This year's competition theme highlights the role that ROVs play in science and industry in the Arctic - conducting research under the ice and maintaining offshore oil and gas fields.